Update: The previous version of this article named Affable as the first startup to get funded by Startup SG Equity scheme.

 Singapore-based influencer marketing platform Affable today announced that it has raised S$1 million (US$747,000) in a seed funding round led by Decacorn Capital.

-The funding round also includes participation of SGInnovate through its Startup SG Equity scheme, making Affable the first startup to get funded under the scheme, which aims to “stimulate and accelerate” private investments into local startups with intellectual property and global market potential.
+The funding round also includes participation of SGInnovate through its Startup SG Equity scheme, making Affable the first of Entrepreneur First (EF) startup to get funded under the scheme.
+The initiative aims to “stimulate and accelerate” private investments into local startups with intellectual property and global market potential.

 Affable plans to use the funding to support product development and regional expansion to key markets across Southeast Asia over the next 18 months.